Novartis/YADA/src/site/markdown/deployment.md

 To confirm YADA is running, access the following url:
 `http://host.domain:port/yada.jsp?q=YADA+default&py=true`

 Obviously, substitute `host.domain:port` with your environment's values. `q` is the alias for `qname` which points to the named YADA query you will execute. `py` is the alias for `pretty` which "pretty-prints" the JSON string.
+If you're using a browser, and a browser plugin to format JSON, you can omit `py=true`.

 Your result should be the a JSON object string containing `YADA is alive!` in your browser.